ECC-BFMC/Documentation/source/data/useful/coding.rst

 CPP
 ---
 It is one of the oldest, most used and most efficient programming languages.
 It has a wide support, it is powerful, fast and has a small amount of standard libraries.
-It's major downside beying it's complexity.
+It's major downside being it's complexity.
 - https://www.aranacorp.com/en/program-your-raspberry-pi-with-c/